daniel-furman/daniel-furman-old/blog.md

-## My Blog(ish)
+## My Blog

----

-A collection of writings: my evolving thoughts, book reviews, and data/software endeavors.
+A collection of writings (blogish) about a variety of personal thoughts, book reviews, and my data science/software dev endeavors.

 ---